-This Creamy Baked Ricotta with Roasted Tomatoes is full of delicious lemon and garlic flavours AND ready in 20 minutes!!
+This creamy Baked Ricotta is full of delicious lemon and garlic flavours AND ready in 20 minutes!!

 It’s so easy!
 Just mix and bake the cheese mixture alongside the tomatoes before enjoying a tasty homemade appetiser!

 This recipe relies on simple but good ingredients.
 You will need-